lichtara/relational-coherence-hybrid-systems/paper/05_limit.md

 Under such conditions, differentiation is not spontaneously preserved.
 It must be structurally maintained.

-Artificial systems operate without originating moral sovereignty, without terminal responsibility, and without independent institutional legitimacy.
+Hybridization intensifies the problem of boundary maintenance because agency becomes operationally distributed without becoming normatively equivalent.
 To attribute to them undifferentiated authority is to collapse the distinction between execution and judgment.

 Conversely, human and institutional actors may externalize responsibility into automated processes, treating outputs as self-justifying.
 Such displacement does not eliminate responsibility; it renders it opaque.